 4. Use a few different types of sales analysis to paint a clearer picture.

 It’s also important to use a few different types of sales analysis.
 A regular and rotating routine can reveal different strengths and weaknesses within your organization.
 There are dozens to choose from—sales trends, performance, pipeline, and product are just a few.
 Choose 3-5 methods that align best with your organization’s overarching goals, and stick to them.
 After all, it’s hard to track progress when you haven’t established a baseline.

 A constant stream of harsh criticism can cause even the people with the toughest exterior to feel a little dead inside.
 If your reps are rundown after their sales performance analysis, it’s time to reframe your delivery.
 Effective sales managers reinforce good behaviors while gently eradicating the not-so-good ones that lead to low sales performance.
 Coaching software—like ours—allows you to praise the progress you see along the way.

 Strike the right balance with Lessonly

 Still wondering how to improve sales performance without losing heart?
 Lessonly by Seismic’s training and coaching software helps sales teams improve performance by a whopping 75%.
-Explore this free performance improvement plan template, or schedule a demo with our team today.
+Schedule a demo with our team today to learn more.